glic3rinu/passlib/docs/lib/passlib.hash.postgres_md5.rst

 Format & Algorithm
 ==================
-Postgres-MD5 hashes all have the format :samp:`md5{checksum}`, where :samp:`{checksum}` is 32 hexidecimal digits, encoding a 128-bit checksum.
+Postgres-MD5 hashes all have the format :samp:`md5{checksum}`, where :samp:`{checksum}` is 32 hexadecimal digits, encoding a 128-bit checksum.
 This checksum is the MD5 message digest of the password concatenated with the username.

 Security Issues